Korean green chili pickles are an easy and delicious Korean side dish that has a sweet and sour flavor and crunchy texture.

 - 1/2 cup sugar

-(Optional) spicy Korean chilli sauce – These are enough for 10 to 15 pickled chillies.
+(Optional) spicy Korean chili sauce – These are enough for 10 to 15 pickled chilies.

 - 1 tsp minced garlic